matrixswarm/matrixswarm/README.md

 Spawn agents.
 Delegate missions.
 Kill subtrees.
 Resurrect the dead.

+This isn't just some vibe-driven science project.
+Okay, maybe a *little* — but what we had before was **serious infrastructure**:
+- Redis-backed socket mesh
+- TLS messaging framework
+- Full daemon lifecycle hooks

+Then it got nuked.
+And what rose from the ashes is faster, leaner, and way more brutal.

 ---

 ## ⚔️ Philosophy

 MatrixSwarm isn’t just code — it’s a world.
 A breathing hierarchy where agents think, die, and come back.
 A nervous system for AI.

 It uses simple folders: